MRSIMM0/TestScaner/README.md

 # TestScaner
 Early prototype of test-scanning software designed to make solving/coping answers easier.
+It is designed to operate on Polish 8th grader test.

 Project uses OpenCV to find anwsers on the test.